 Fishy Conversations – Floating on a cerulean sea, you’re mindlessly soaking up the sunshine when a voice calls from below, “Care for a game of seaweed?”
-That sounds silly, but a research program in the Bahamas using a gadget designed to communicate with dolphins claims they’ve heard something similar.
+That sounds silly, but a research program in the Bahamas using a gadget designed to communicate with the dolphin species claims they’ve heard something similar.

 The Wild Dolphin Project has been studying dolphins’ social structure and language for the past 29 years.
 Now they’re living up to their “In their world, on their terms” principle.
 They’ve taken the dolphins’ whistles and clicks and strung them together to form words.
 Using a system called C.H.A.T.—Cetacean Hearing and Telemetry—developed by Thad Starner, the technical lead on Google Glass, they broadcast these words into the water and listen for responses.
 They finally got a long awaited reply; a younger dolphin the project works with used the researchers’ word for “sargassum,” a type of seaweed and plaything, presumably in an attempt to get a game going.